Open-Cascade-SAS/OCCT/dox/tutorial/tutorial.md

 ~~~~

 The last step consists in defining the segment, which is the same for the two profiles: a line limited by the first and the last point of one of the arcs.
-To access the point corresponding to the parameter of a curve or a surface, you use the Value or D0 method (meaning 0th derivative), D1 method is for first derivative, D2 for the second one.
+To access the point corresponding to the parameter of a curve or a surface, you use the Value or D0 method (meaning 0th derivative), D1 method is for the first derivative, D2 for the second one.

 ~~~~{.cpp}
     gp_Pnt2d anEllipsePnt1 = anEllipse1->Value(0);